 Among the groups lying to the east of the central Xià realm (specifically in Shāngdōng [SD] Province) were people known to history as "the Shāng" 商, who attacked the Xià, won, and became the Shāng Dynasty [period 03] under a leader called Tāng 汤 or Chéngtāng 成汤.
 Ancient writers count him as the first "king" of the Shāng Dynasty, under the dynastic title Tiān Yǐ 天乙 ("Second unto Heaven").

 It was not easy.
 We are told that it took eleven expeditions and involved wiping out several other small groups.
-The decisive battle against Jié was fought about 1600 BC at a place called Míngtiáo 鸣条 (near modern Kāifēng 开封 in Hénán (HEN).
+The decisive battle against the tyrant Jié was fought about 1600 BC at a place called Míngtiáo 鸣条 (near modern Kāifēng 开封 in Hénán (HEN) province.